Linear Lower Bounds and Conditioning of Differentiable Games: Introduction

-The optimisation literature contains a few different approaches to lower bounds.
-For example, the lower bound on the rate of convergence of first-order black box algorithms is known to be linear for smooth, strongly convex objectives, and can be derived via a domino-like coverage argument by~\cite{nesterov2013introductory}.
-Another recent, spectral approach by~\cite{arjevani2016lower} complement these results by proposing lower bounds for a large class of optimisers in finite-dimensional settings.
+In order to answer this question, the optimisation literature contains a few different approaches based on the distance between the iterates at a step $t$ and the optimal choice of parameters.
+Given an optimisation algorithm, it is possible to show under certain assumptions on the objectives that this error is in $\mathcal{O}\lrpar{\rho^t}$, where the rate of convergence $\rho$ depends on the algorithm \citep{nesterov2013introductory}.
+If $\rho\in(0, 1)$, we say that the rate of convergence is linear, which corresponds to the error decaying exponentially fast.
+Hence, a lower bound on the rate of convergence limits how fast an algorithm may converge.
+This is important as it helps establish the tightness of upper bounds, which happens when they are matched by the lower bounds, and may otherwise indicate possible acceleration of the method considered.
+For example, in single-objective optimisation, the lower bound on the rate of convergence of first-order black box algorithms is known to be linear for smooth, strongly convex objectives, and can be derived via a domino-like coverage argument by~\citet{nesterov2013introductory}.
+Another recent, spectral approach by~\citet{arjevani2016lower} complements these results by proposing linear lower bounds for a large class of optimisers in finite-dimensional settings.
+As the lower bounds for Nesterov's accelerated gradient obtained by those techniques match the upper bound, we know that Nesterov's accelerated gradient is optimal within a large class of methods for smooth, strongly convex objectives.
 Additionally, in optimisation, a natural concept of condition number arises to describe the difficulty of $\mu$-strongly convex, $L$-smooth objectives.
 This condition number is the only problem-dependent quantity that appears in both the upper and lower bounds and is given by $\kappa = L / \mu$ \ \citep{nesterov2013introductory}.
-In optimisation, there is a clear distinction between strongly convex objectives, where the condition number is finite and linear rates are achievable, and general convex objectives where the condition number can be undefined and only sublinear rates are possible in general.
+In single-objective optimisation, there is a clear distinction between strongly convex objectives, where the condition number is finite and linear rates are achievable, and general convex objectives where the condition number can be undefined and only sublinear rates are possible in general.